 Each year, we bring an international cider expert to Australia to join the judging panel, run technical seminars and add an international perspective to the proceedings.
-In 2020 we will welcome NZ cider maker David Sax from Redwood Cider.
 In past years we have been honoured to host Tom Oliver, Andrew Lea and Bill Bradshaw from the UK, Gary Awdey and Eric West from the US, Malcolm Reeves from New Zealand, Claude Jolicoeur from Canada and Eduardo Vázquez Coto from Spain.

 We also invest substantially in educating and training producers, judges and competition organisers, and share knowledge with regional cider shows across Australia.
 We are also developing best practice judging and organisational policies and protocols.